retaildevcrews/ngsa/IaC/AKS/README.md

 ## Smoke Tests

 Deploy Web Validate to drive consistent traffic to the App Service for monitoring and alerting.
-Use the debug image if you need to connect to the container to debug any latency or network issues.

 ```bash